 “Most people get into debt because of two different sets of reasons,” she said.
 “Some people are poor money managers or over-spenders.
 That was me, I was in the over-spender category… Other people get into debt because of circumstances and what I call “The Dreaded Ds:” down-sizing, divorce, a death in the family– the main bread-winner, disability, or disease.”

-Khalfani-Cox goes on to explain several aspects of our lives to take note of to improve our situations, including not equating your self-worth with your net worth, which helps maintain a healthy perspective to lead a happier, healthier and more successful life.
+Khalfani-Cox further explains ways to improve our situations, including not equating your self-worth with your net worth; which helps maintain a healthy perspective to lead a happier, healthier, and more successful life.

-To learn more from The Money Coach about how you can get out of debt and raise your credit score, check out this segment of One-on-One with Steve Adubato.
+Want to learn more from The Money Coach about how to get out of debt and raise your credit score?
+Then check out this segment of One-on-One with Steve Adubato.